|

 clarified his method and recorded its results and advances.

-second generation and/or edited sources of Dr. Bates’ teachings that had
+on second generation and/or edited sources of Dr. Bates' teachings

 Dr.